csmatthews/npmrds-tool/README.md

 ## Installing

-Download [NPMRDSTool.py](NPMRDSTool.py) and place the file in a desired location
+Download [ProcessNPMRDSTool.py](ProcessNPMRDSTool.py) for non-GIS import or [ProcessNPMRDSTool_Extended.py](ProcessNPMRDSTool_Extended.py) for GIS import and place the file in a desired location

 ## Running the Tool